PrasannaPulakurthi/mmdpmishnas/README.md

 | <img src="assets/Sec6_Results/Cifar100_Grid.png" title="CIFAR-100" /> | <img src="assets/Sec6_Results/STL10_Grid.png" title="STL-10"/> |

 ## Parametric Mish (PMish) Activation Function
+Activation functions are essential in machine learning because they help models learn complex patterns in data.
+Popular ones like ReLU have a fixed shape, which might not always be optimal for every task.
+To solve this, we’ve developed a new activation function called Parametric Mish (PMish).

-The proposed Parametric Mish (PMish) activation function incorporates learnable parameters that allow dynamic adjustment of the function’s smoothness and responsiveness during training.
-This enables each activation layer to find an optimal balance between linearity and non-linearity, which is crucial for capturing complex and nuanced data distributions in image generation.
+PMish stands out because it has built-in parameters that can adjust its shape as the model trains.
+This means it can change how smooth or sharp it is, finding the best fit for the task it's working on.
+By adopting this activation function during training, each activation layer can strike the right balance between linear and non-linear, crucial for capturing complex and nuanced data distributions in image generation.

 This is an implementation of the **PMish Activation** function using PyTorch.
 It combines the `Tanh` and `Softplus` functions with a learnable parameter, `beta`.